 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Washington’s top 10 exports represent 70.6% of the overall value of the state’s global shipments.
+Washington’s top 10 exports represent almost three-fifths (58.7%) of the overall value of the state’s global shipments.

-Overall, Washington garnered a $23.3 billion surplus exporting and importing products during 2018.
-That dollar amount reflects a -12.3% year-over-year decrease from $26.6 billion in black ink in 2017.
+Overall, Washington State incurred a -$8 billion deficit exporting and importing products during 2021.
+That dollar amount results from a 5.8% expansion from the -$7.6 billion deficit one year earlier in 2020.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

 Below are Washington’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2021.

 - Crude petroleum oils: $6.6 billion (10.6% of Washington’s total imports)

 - Mid-sized automobiles (piston engine): $3.92 billion (6.3%)

 - Natural gas (gaseous state): $3.89 billion (6.3%)